jodi lew-smith

 Post-Civil War Era Fiction

 Amidst the Gilded Age in America, a boyish horse-lover and an aging whore get summoned to a decaying estate in the Adirondack Mountains as possible long-lost relatives and potential heirs.
-While their fragile little-old-lady hostess stages a lively contest for the inheritance, the two young women eventually work out that they’d better learn to trust each other if either is to leave with even her life.
+While their fragile little-old-lady hostess stages a lively contest for the inheritance, the two young women eventually work out that no single thing about Haverlock Hall is what it seemed at first.

 Asa James